scuiaa555/scuiaa555.github.io/_posts/2017-02-26-Linux-Shell.md

       `$ pgrep [process name]`.
    2. Assign value to variables<br>
   	   `var=value`<br>
-  	   It is different than `var = value` which is a mistake and means equality.
+  	   It is different than `var = value` which is a mistake and means equality

   	    ```
   	    fruit=apple